-To conclude, in this work, we tackled the problem of action planning and execution in real world robotics with partially observable initial state.
-We addressed two open challenges in the robotics community, namely hierarchical deliberation and continual online planning, by combining behavior trees and active inference.
-The proposed algorithm and its core idea are general, and independent of the particular robot platform, task, and even the techniques chosen to structure the offline plan or the online action selection process.
+In this work, we tackled the problem of action planning and execution in real-world robotics.
+We addressed two open challenges, namely hierarchical deliberation, and continual online planning, by combining BTs and active inference.
+The proposed algorithm and its core idea are general and independent of the particular robot platform and task.
 Our solution provides local reactivity to unforeseen situations while keeping the initial plan intact.
 In addition, it is possible to easily add safety guarantees to override the online decision making process thanks to the properties of BTs.
 We showed how robotic tasks can be described in terms of free-energy minimization, and we introduced action preconditions and conflict resolution for active inference by means of dynamic priors.
 This means that a robot can locally set its own sub-goals to resolve a local inconsistency, and then return to the initial plan specified in the BT.
-We performed a theoretical analysis of convergence and robustness of the algorithm, and the effectiveness of the approach is demonstrated on two different mobile manipulators and different tasks, both in simulation and real experiments.
+We performed a theoretical analysis of the convergence and robustness of the algorithm, and the effectiveness of the approach is demonstrated on two different mobile manipulators and different tasks, both in simulation and real experiments.